-Navy blue dress slacks, or navy blue shorts having no less than a 7" inseam (or are no more than 3" above the knee), skorts are permitted as long as they also have 7" inseam (or are no more than 3" above the knee), all grades can wear "Capri" style pants in dress slack material only; solid red polo shirt worn tucked in; white or navy socks worn above the ankle and shoes.
-School Logo shirts preferred but not required until the 2015-2016 school year.
+Navy blue dress slacks, or navy blue shorts having no less than a 7" inseam (or are no more than 3" above the knee), skorts are permitted as long as they also have 7" inseam (or are no more than 3" above the knee), all grades can wear "Capri" style pants in dress slack material only; solid red polo shirt worn tucked in; white, navy, or black socks worn above the ankle and shoes.
+White, navy, or black leggings may be worn with skorts.
+School Logo shirts required.